It's a challenging 45 minute walk up the Rich Burn Valley from the 4WD carpark at the road’s end to reach Homeward Bound stamper battery.

 Macetown Historic Reserve is 15 km from Arrowtown.
-Access is via a 4WD track that crosses the river 23 times.
-Driving takes about 1 hour each way, depending on weather and conditions.
+Access is via a 4WD track and driving takes about 1 hour each way, depending on weather and conditions.
 Walking from Arrowtown takes 3-4 hours each way, mountain biking 1-2 hours each way.

 Do not expect assistance if your vehicle becomes submerged, damaged or stuck on the track or in rivers.
 You need to make your own arrangements for vehicle recovery in the event of a mishap.